 Just try using the internet first thing in the morning when the entire campground wakes up.
 Then, when lots of people want to see what’s been happening in the world overnight, with their morning coffee, forget it!

 In our experience, campground WiFi alone won’t cut it if you rely on the internet for your income or can’t live without a good connection.

 Fortunately, there are ways to improve the situation.

 RV Wifi Boosters

 An RV WiFi booster does precisely what its name suggests.
 It takes an existing WiFi signal and boosts it.

 They’re often referred to by different names, including WiFi extender, WiFi booster, range repeater, and range extender.

-Depending on the type you buy, a WiFi booster can extend the range.
+A WiFi booster can extend the range depending on the type you buy.
 It enables the signal to reach your RV and amplifies it, making it more usable.